Fast divorce filings in Canada

-Once you have all the paperwork completed for your divorce, then it is filed with the Court of Queen’s Bench at your courthouse or a city near you.
+Once you have all the paperwork completed for your divorce, then it is filed with the Court of King’s Bench at your courthouse or a city near you.
 You can deliver the paperwork to the clerks at the courts on your own, or you can get a company to do it for you.

 At Fairway, we take care of delivering everything on your behalf.

 The clerks at the courthouse will review your documents to make sure you have not missed anything.
 If any detail is missed, it will be mailed back to you, and you will have to repeat the process.
 Once the paperwork is deemed completed, it is put forth to the Judge who will ensure that you have completed things according to the law.
 The Judge will not grant you a divorce if you have dependent children and have not set out how they will be taken care of.
 You do not have had to resolve all property issues however this is not highly recommended, and it would be prudent to get advice before doing that.

 If everything is completed correctly and there are no outstanding disputed issues, you will likely get your certificate back within a few months, of course depending on the backlog at the courts.

 I would like to thank Fairway Divorce Solutions for the assistance required for final closure on our divorce.
 You have been instrumental in aiding to ensure common sense, law and the best interests of our children were at the forefront of our negotiations.
 This could not have been easy for the Senior Negotiators due to the emotions involved at times.
 You have helped make a difficult decision that much easier on all family members involved.Satisfied Client